Linear Adversarial Concept Erasure

-We introduce a principled framework for linear concept erasure in the form of a linear minimax game \citep{von1947theory}.
-In many cases, we find that this minimax formulation offers superior performance to previously proposed methods, e.g., INLP.
-Moreover, because the game is linear, we still retain an interpretable concept space.
-Given this framework, we are able to derive a closed-form solution to the minimax problem in several cases, such as linear regression and Rayleigh quotient maximization.
-Further, we develop a convex relaxation, \textbf{Relaxed Linear Adversarial Concept Erasure (\method)}, that allows us to find a good solution in practice for the case of classification, e.g., logistic regression.
-In the empirical portion of the paper, we experiment with removing information predictive of binary gender, and find our minimax formulation effective in mitigating bias in both uncontexualized, e.g., GloVe, and contextualized, e.g., BERT, representations.\footnote{See \cref{app:ethics} for a discussion in related ethical considerations.}\looseness=-1
+We provide a thorough analysis of the problem of identifying and neutralizing linear concept subspaces formalized as a maximin game \citep{von1947theory}.
+We contend our formalization of linear adversarial concept removal offers us the best of two worlds.
+On one hand, in some cases, we can maintain the superior performance often witnessed in the adversarial paradigm.
+On the other, we maintain a more interpretable concept space due to our linearity assumption.
+In several cases, such as linear regression and Rayleigh quotient maximization, we are able to derive a closed-form solution to the maximin problem.
+For the case of classification loss, e.g., logistic regression, we develop a convex relaxation, \textbf{Relaxed Linear Adversarial Concept Erasure (\method)}, that allows us to find a good solution in practice.
+For concreteness, in our experiments, we follow the motivating example of removing information predictive of binary gender, and find the method effective in mitigating bias in both contextualized and static representations.\looseness=-1